juanlatorre/awesome-stars/README.md

 ## Perl

 - [imapsync/imapsync](https://github.com/imapsync/imapsync) - Imapsync is an IMAP transfers tool.
 The purpose of imapsync is to migrate IMAP accounts or to backup IMAP accounts.
-IMAP is one of the three current standard protocols to access mailboxes, the two others are POP3 and HTTP with webmails, webmails are often tied to an IMAP server.
-Upstream website is
+IMAP is one of the three current standard protocols to access mailboxes, the two oth

 ## PowerShell